 If we want to declutter, we must, according to Erich Fromm, first change our relationship to the world. (more...)

 Erich Fromm on two different ways of living one’s life

 Erich Fromm distinguishes between two modes of existence.
-One can live one’s life in the “mode of having” or in the “mode of being”.
-The mode of having sees everything as a possession, while in the mode of being we perceive ourselves as the carriers of properties and abilities, rather than the consumers of things. (more...)
+One can live one’s life in the “mode of having” or in the “mode of being”. (more...)